Forever Friends Sculpture

 A stunning horse sculpture is now greeting visitors at the Curran Apple Orchard Park in University Place while providing them with a glimpse of local history.
 UP for Arts, a nonprofit volunteer arts group, commissioned artist, John Jewell, to create the sculpture entitled “Forever Friends,” to celebrate the Curran Apple Orchard’s 25th Anniversary as a community park.

 “The life-size bronze sculpture of a young girl offering an apple to a horse represents the deep connection between our rural past and our hope for the future,” said UP for Arts Membership Chair, Bunny Nance.
 “It not only triggers memories of the early days in University Place but looks forward to the new memories yet to be made.”
+Although vandals stole the apple from the girl's hand, the community has responded by placing various offerings in her hand such as apples, flowers, and painted rocks.

 Created in the early 1950s by Charles and Mary Curran, the orchard has played a pivotal role in bringing the community together.
 Many residents have fond memories of visiting the orchard for apples and cider.